Small but Powerful: The Health Benefits Of Chia Seeds

 Add chia seeds to a jar along with half a cup of milk.
 Stir well and keep the mixture aside for about 10 minutes.
 You can also refrigerate it for about 4 hours.
 Next, transfer the entire mixture to a blender.
 Add blueberries, vanilla extract, coconut oil (or coconut butter), and cinnamon to it and blend until it is smooth.
 Finally, you can add honey for sweetness.
 This step is entirely optional.

 However, like with any food, overconsumption has its downsides and can come with health complications.
 In this case, digestive distress is a very real possibility, and to avoid it, it may be wise to consult a trained nutritionist before making chia seeds a regular part of your diet.

-With the Bajaj Finserv Health app, availing of such specialised healthcare is easier and simpler than before!
-Using this app on your smartphone, you can find the best doctors near you, book appointments at clinics online, and skip physical queues.
+With the best healthcare platform provided by Bajaj Finserv Health, availing of such specialised healthcare is easier and simpler than before!
+You can find the best doctors near you, book appointments at clinics online, and skip physical queues.

 What’s more, if an in-person visit isn’t possible or needed, you can also opt to virtually consult with your doctor over video for added convenience.
 This makes remote healthcare a reality, thus ensuring you have access to medical care wherever you are.
 In addition to that, getting adjustments or tweaks to diet plans is also a lot simpler as you can share digital patient records with doctors, who can then advise you accordingly.
-To get all these benefits and more, download the app today from Google Play or the Apple App Store and start including chia in your weekly meals!
+Begin your journey to a healthy life!